richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 ![alt text](../../img/cli-configs-2.png)

 Next, generate a CDP access token and edit your CDP credentials.
+You can do this either by going to User Management and finding your user or by clicking on your username at the bottom left of the screen and selecting Profile.

 ![alt text](../../img/usr-mgt-1.png)